IBM/kubernetes-driver/docs/install.md

 ```
 helm install kubedriver kubedriver-<version>.tgz -f custom-values.yml
 ```

-Please note that `Helm v3` is required to execute the above helm install command.

 The driver runs with SSL enabled by default.
 The installation will generate a self-signed certificate and key by default, adding them to the Kubernetes secret "kubedriver-tls".
 To use a custom certificate and key in your own secret, override the properties under "apps.config.security.ssl.secret".